 - Security dashboard and dark web monitoring.

-LastPass Enterprise has all of the features included in LastPass Teams, but it covers an unlimited number of users and adds the following tools:
+LastPass Business has all of the features included in LastPass Teams, but it covers an unlimited number of users, and adds the following tools:

 - Over 100 customizable security policies.